Ovarian cancer is the deadliest gynecological cancer.

 While these symptoms are all normal to experience and are usually not a sign of anything serious, contact your trusted healthcare provider if you experience any of them progressively or persistently for more than two weeks.

-For women who are at high risk, preventative options such as bilateral salpingo-oophorectomy (removal of ovaries and fallopian tubes) and chemoprevention (oral contraceptives) may be options to prevent or reduce the risk of ovarian cancer.
-For women at high risk who chose to delay or decline preventative measures, screening with blood tests that look at the rate of change of the CA-125 biomarker over time and transvaginal ultrasound may be used to try to detect ovarian cancer early.
+For those who are at high risk, preventative options such as bilateral salpingo-oophorectomy (removal of ovaries and fallopian tubes) and chemoprevention (oral contraceptives) may be options to prevent or reduce the risk of ovarian cancer.
+For people at high risk who chose to delay or decline preventative measures, screening with blood tests that look at the rate of change of the CA-125 biomarker over time and transvaginal ultrasound may be used to try to detect ovarian cancer early.

-Being a woman and getting older are the biggest risk factors for ovarian cancer.
+Having ovaries and getting older are the biggest risk factors for ovarian cancer.

 Certain individuals with a personal or family history of ovarian, breast, and other cancers may be at higher risk for ovarian, breast, and other types of cancers.

 In some cases, mutations in known cancer-causing genes may have been identified by genetic testing.
 In other cases, there may be no known genetic mutation, but the personal or family cancer history still renders the individual and their close relatives at higher risk for ovarian and breast cancer.

 Identifying individuals who may have a known or unknown genetic predisposition to cancer is important for both prevention and early detection of cancer.
 Several United States medical and public health organizations provide guidelines to determine if someone may be at a higher risk for ovarian, breast, and other cancers due to familial or genetic factors.
 Individuals who may be at high risk should seek out a genetic counselor or other clinician with genetics training to undergo comprehensive risk assessment and genetic testing if warranted.